Table of Contents Show

 Contact Your Insurance Company

-Your insurance company will investigate the matter and determine whether you were the victim of negligence on the part of the doctor or hospital.
+Your insurance company will investigate the matter and determine whether you were the victim of negligence by the doctor or hospital.
 If so, they may be able to help you get compensation.
 Your insurance company will also want to know what steps you plan to take to prevent this type of situation from happening again.

 If you do not have health insurance, you may be able to receive financial assistance from a government program, such as Medicare or Medicaid2.
-In some cases, these programs can cover all or part of your medical expenses.
-You should speak with a lawyer about your specific situation in order to find out what options are available to you.
+Sometimes, these programs can cover all or part of your medical expenses.
+You should speak with a lawyer about your specific situation to find out what options are available to you.

 Document All Communication Occurring With Your Doctor

-It is important to document all communications that occur during your visit to the doctor.
+It is important to document all communications during your doctor’s visit.

 This will help you to build a case if you need to file a lawsuit.
 Keep all medical records, bills, and correspondence related to your treatment handy.
 As a victim of medical negligence, it is important to document all communication that occurs with your doctor.